 - Users who violate systems or network security may incur criminal or civil liability.
-Time Warner Cable will cooperate fully with investigations of violations of systems or network security at other sites, including cooperating with law enforcement authorities in the investigation of suspected criminal violations.
+We will cooperate fully with investigations of violations of systems or network security at other sites, including cooperating with law enforcement authorities in the investigation of suspected criminal violations.

-- Distributing viruses to and from Time Warner Cable systems.
+- Distributing viruses to and from Spectrum systems.

 - Installation of 'auto-responders', 'cancel-bots' or similar automated or manual routines which generate excessive amounts of net traffic, or disrupt net newsgroups or Email use by others.

-- Engaging in any of the above activities using the service of another provider but channeling such activities through a Time Warner Cable account or re-mailer, or using a Time Warner Cable account as a mail drop for responses.
+- Engaging in any of the above activities using the service of another provider but channeling such activities through a Spectrum account or re-mailer, or using a Spectrum account as a mail drop for responses.

 - Customers are liable for having unsecured services, and would be held liable if unknown 3rd parties utilize these services at any time.
 It is the customer's responsibility to monitor these services.
 Examples of unsecured services would be use of SMTP relay, incorrect configuration of Proxy or SOCKS services or unsecured operating systems.